beyons0101-devs/CanvasFramework/README.md

 > **The WebView is only a runtime shell.**
 > **The UI is fully controlled by the engine (no DOM, no HTML layout).**

-## Who should use this?

-✅ Flutter developers wanting a WebView-based runtime
-✅ Game / engine developers
-✅ Embedded & kiosk app developers
-✅ Apps where UI determinism matters more than HTML compatibility

-❌ Not for websites
-❌ Not for SEO
-❌ Not for quick CRUD dashboards

 ### Key point

 > **The browser does not manage UI.
 > The engine does.**

-✅ Core Concepts
-✅ Scene Graph (like Flutter / game engines)
-✅ Custom layout system (Row, Column, Stack, Positioned) ✅ Dirty-region rendering
-✅ Canvas 2D with WebGL fallback
-✅ Single rendering pipeline
-✅ Imperative or Declarative (DSL) UI
 ---

 ## 🎨 Rendering